5/1/2025

 speaker

-Analyst, Ido Cohen
+Ido Cohen

 speaker

-Danny Cudham
+Tammy Cudham

 Yeah, Hong, I would say what we've experienced over the last two months, three months since we announced the deal has been pretty much in line with what we expected.
 And we're on track to hit the numbers that we outlined in the initial guide for 2025 and on track to hit what we predicted for 2026.
-So nothing really has surprised us, nothing has really changed.
-I think the macro backdrop is very conducive for people to need liquidity and need the products that Bridget offers, not just the instant cash, but the credit building and all the financial literacy tools.
+So nothing really has surprised us.
+Nothing has really changed.
+I think The macro backdrop is very conducive for people to need liquidity and need the products that Bridget offers, not just the instant cash, but the credit building and all the financial literacy tools.
 So we're just as excited and feel like the growth is on track based on everything that we're seeing.
-The pipeline of new products that we're piloting now that will also add more to the bundle and actually have new bundles on the way.
-All of those things are gonna going to contribute to the revenue growth as well as the EBITDA expansion that we expect from 25 to 26.
-So I would say everything that we expected is on track.
+The pipeline of new products that we're piloting now that will also add more to the bundle and actually have new bundles on the way, all of those things are going to contribute to the revenue growth as well as the EBITDA expansion that we expect from 25 to 26.
+I would say everything that we expected is on track.
 Nothing has slowed us down.
 If anything, we're more positive on the story and the integration possibilities between the three brands.

 speaker

-Mitch Fadal
+Mitch Fidel

 speaker

-Analyst, Ido Cohen
+Ido Cohen

 speaker

-Danny Cudham
+Tammy Cudham

 speaker

-Jeff Chesnett
+Jeff Chestnut

 speaker